ceph/ceph/doc/rados/operations/crush-map.rst

 #.
 Note that the order of the keys does not matter.
 #.
 The key name (left of ``=``) must be a valid CRUSH ``type``.
 By default
-   these include root, datacenter, row, rack, and host, but those types can be customized to be anything appropriate by modifying the CRUSH map.
+   these include root, datacenter, row, rack, chassis and host, but those types can be customized to be anything appropriate by modifying the CRUSH map.
 #.
 Not all keys need to be specified.
 For example, by default, Ceph
-   automatically sets a ceph-osd daemon's location to be ``root=default host=HOSTNAME`` (based on the output from ``hostname -s``).
+   automatically sets a ``ceph-osd`` daemon's location to be ``root=default host=HOSTNAME`` (based on the output from ``hostname -s``).

 ceph-crush-location hook